Moodys19/ADL-Hallucination-Detection/README.md

 These results are unexpectedly high, suggesting that the model might have exploited **artifacts in the data** rather than learning meaningful patterns.
 These artifacts are likely remnants from the hallucinated summary generation process and cleaning pipeline.

 ## Outlook
 The next steps focus on improving the data cleansing process to ensure higher data quality.
-Further experimentation with the system plot will be conducted in order to reduce the data quality issues.
-One approach is to further investigate the effect of the creativity setting (temperature) on the hallucinations of the LLM used in the data generation.
+Further experimentation with the system prompt will be conducted to reduce data quality issues.
+One approach is to investigate the effect of the creativity setting (temperature) on the hallucinations generated by the LLM during data generation.

- After that, I aim to implement the **extended subproject**.
+Following this, I aim to implement the **extended subproject**.
 If time permits, I also intend to implement or at least experiment with the **advanced subproject**.
 Additionally, a small demo application will be developed, and a final report and video will be prepared to summarize the project's outcomes.